jwb4335/jwb4335.github.io/_pages/publications.md

 	</details>

-- [**Project Development with Delegated Bargaining: The Role of Elevated Hurdle Rates**](<{{ site.baseurl }}/files/papers/irr_buffer.pdf>){:target="_blank"}{:rel="noopener noreferrer"} <br/>
+- [**Sacred Hurdle Rates and Bargaining Power**](<{{ site.baseurl }}/files/papers/irr_buffer.pdf>){:target="_blank"}{:rel="noopener noreferrer"} <br/>
 _with Bruce Carlin, Alan D. Crane and John R. Graham_<br/>
-March 2024 <br/>
+December 2024 <br/>
-[ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4412436){:target="_blank"}{:rel="noopener noreferrer"}
+[ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4412436){:target="_blank"}{:rel="noopener noreferrer"} <br/>
+_previously circulated as Project Development with Delegated Bargaining: The Role of Elevated Hurdle Rates_ <br/>
 	<details><summary>

 	<strong>Abstract</strong>

 	</summary>

-	During project development, investment costs are endogenously determined through delegated bargaining with counterparties.
-In surveys, nearly 80% of CFOs report using an elevated hurdle rate, the implications of which we build a model to explore.
-We show that elevated hurdle rates can convey a bargaining advantage that exceeds the opportunity cost of forgone projects, whether these hurdle rate buffers arise for strategic or non-strategic reasons.
-Using CFO survey data, we find buffer use is negatively related to the cost of capital and to bargaining power, consistent with our model's predictions, and that realized returns are associated with "beat the hurdle rate benchmark" behavior.
+	CFOs report using buffered hurdle rates averaging 6.6 percentage points above the cost of capital.
+These are taken as given by managers (considered sacred) and are central to company activity: realized returns in our data cluster just above elevated hurdle rates.
+Buffers convey a bargaining advantage over counterparties in project development and M&A. Our model shows this benefit can exceed the opportunity cost of forgone projects, preserving firm value.
+Consistent with the model, bidders' elevated hurdle rates in M&A deals associate with higher surplus capture ex post; and in CFO survey data, buffers negatively relate to ex ante bargaining power.

 	</details>